Find An Au Pair

-An Au Pair is a person from a foreign country who comes to look after your children throughout the week when you cannot, and in turn your family provides them accommodation, food and a wage for their services.
+An Au Pair is a person who travels from overseas to live and work in Australia.
+The focus is a cultural exchange.
+The au pair provides set hours of childcare and in return your family provides them accommodation, food and a wage for their services.

 For a lot of people, having friends and family nearby can help a lot - but for some people this isn't the case.
-Whether their family lives far away, or whether they live close but have their own routine separate to what you need; you need a consistent and reliable person in your life that can work around you and that person is an Au Pair.
+Whether their family lives far away, or whether they live close but have their own routine separate to what you need; you need a consistent and reliable person in your life that can help with childcare.

-Whether you have one child or several, hiring an Au Pair to help out in the family can be a rewarding experience not only for you and your family, but for the Au Pair themselves.
+Whether you have one child or several children, hiring an Au Pair to help out in the family can be a rewarding experience not only for you and your family, but for the Au Pair themselves.

 Looking for an Au Pair to help you can be a daunting experience.
 Who do you need?
 What can they do?
 How much do they cost?
 Is it really worth it?
 Do I really need one?

-As discussed at the beginning, your Au Pair is someone from a foreign country who helps look after your children at home in exchange for a place to stay, three main meals and some pocket money.
+Au Pair is someone from a foreign country who helps look after your children at home in exchange for a place to stay, food and some payment.

-Usually, a Demi-Pair is an international student who looks after your children for 15 hours per week for no money, and in exchange only requires free board and three main meals.
+Usually, a demi-pair is an international student who looks after your children for up to 15 hours per week.

-Generally speaking, your Au Pair will be responsible for the things you would do, but are unavailable to do so when it comes to your child.
-From waking the children up and putting them to bed, taking them to school and picking them up, taking them to the park and entertaining them at home, to feeding them when they are hungry.
+Generally speaking, your Au Pair will be responsible for childcare and child-related tasks around the home.
+From waking the children up and putting them to bed, taking them to school and picking them up, taking them to the park and entertaining them at home, to preparing meals.

 Au Pairs can also tidy up after the children, and if capable of doing so, helping them with their homework.